 This website, formerly the Sound Archives Ngā Taonga Kōrero website, is primarily devoted to Ngā Taonga Sound & Vision's sound collections.
 The archive holds a diverse collection of audio items, most of which are held at our Christchurch branch, where the majority of our sound archiving takes place.

 The earliest item of radio sound held in the Ngā Taonga Sound & Vision archives is part of the commentary by Alf Cantor on the rugby test between the British Isles and New Zealand played at Carisbrook, Dunedin, in 1930.
 This survived only because it had been recorded on a primitive sound-on-film device invented by local cameraman Jack Welsh.
 Radio did not have recording equipment until 1935 and the earliest genuine radio items in the Ngā Taonga Sound & Vision collections date from that year.

 Our latest recording is happening right now.
 We regularly record programmes from different radio stations, and continually monitor news stations for breaking stories.

 We operate on a not-for-profit basis, but there is a cost involved in accessing our collection.
-These charges go towards maintaining the Archive and our work preserving New Zealand's radio heritage.
+These charges go towards maintaining the archive and our work preserving New Zealand's audiovisual heritage.

 The collection can be searched via our online database and in many cases, copies of recordings can be requested via our online request form.